exercism/generic-representer/TRACK_README.md

-# Exercism TRACK_NAME Representer
+# Exercism replace-this-with-the-track-name Representer

-The Docker image to automatically create a representation for TRACK_NAME solutions submitted to [Exercism].
+The Docker image to automatically create a representation for replace-this-with-the-track-name solutions submitted to [Exercism].

 ## Getting started